adou600/IosContinuousIntegration/README.md

-# IosContinuousIntegration
+# Continuous Integration with Fastlane and Jenkins

-Minimal setup which can be used to perform continuous integration for iOS 9 projects with Jenkins and Fastlane.
+Demo project which can be used to setup continuous integration for iOS 9 projects.

+Follow the steps outlined in this document to set up continuous integration with Fastlane and Jenkins.

-## Environment and Tools
+## Environment and Tools installed
  - Mac OS 10.11 El Capitan
  - Xcode 7.0.1
- - iOS 9 project with cocoapods (Alamofire 3.0.0)
+ - iOS 9 project with cocoapods setup for Alamofire 3.0.0
  - RubyGems 2.4.8
  - Fastlane 1.33.4
  - Jenkins 1.634